matmatromero/animal_species_detection/README.md

 We achieved an 85% accuracy using resnet-50 to classify and identify the specie of a specific mel-spectrogram.
 The result was achieved by averaging five iterations of training using a stratified 5 fold train-test split.
 The resulting model was then used to infer specific specie on a raw audio file.
 The inference methodology resulted to a high of 52.2% score in the kaggle leaderboards.
 ALthough the inference methodology resulted in a low score, many improvements could be done to increase its performance.

-**Important Note**: Main .Pickle file is not loaded due to file size.
-Please send me an email at matmat.romero@gmail.com to request it.
+**Important Note**: Main .Pickle file is excluded from this repository due to file size.
+Please send me an email at matmat.romero@gmail.com to request for it.